JujuAdams/Bento/docs/0.1/Setting-Up.md

 ### 2. Set The Host Dimensions

 Bento defaults to using the GUI width and height for the size of the screen.
 This is a pretty good guess but every has their own way of working.
 If you're using some other UI scale, which is reasonably common amongst pixel art games, call `BentoHostLTRB()` with accurate values to ensure you're building your UI at the right scale.

-You should only call this function once at the start of the game.
+?> If you change the host dimensions whilst UI exists you might run into weirdness.
+If you change the host's dimensions, make sure you also regenerate the UI entirely.

 &nbsp;